Your employees and customers can act as powerful brand ambassadors for your company. Here’s how to nurture their success.

 Determine rewards: Make your brand ambassadors feel like they belong and they will become 100% dedicated to your success.

 Establish goals and metrics: Do you want to generate more content, increase social engagement, or drive direct sales?
-Identify and clarify expected results and timelines.
+Identify and clarify the expected results and timelines.

 Constantly communicate: Use software to keep track of brand ambassador programs and listen to what your recruits are saying.